EC-Release/oci/spec/web-ui/README.md

     - PORT : Set the value of port on which you want to run webui
     - EC_OAUTH_URL : Provide the url for ec-oauth2
     - EC_CID : Client id provided by xcalr
-    - EC_CSC : Encrypted passphrase of your client id
+    - EC_PPS : Encrypted passphrase of your client id

 #### Command to run
     ````